Preventive Security Assessment Services FAQ

 What is a Table-Top Exercise?

-A table top exercise is an activity in which key personnel assigned emergency management roles and responsibilities are gathered to discuss, in a non-threatening enviroment, various simulated situations.
+A Table-Top Exercise is an activity in which key personnel assigned to emergency management roles and responsibilities are gathered to discuss, in a non-threatening environment, various simulated situations.
 Participant Expectations: Be willing to engage in the conversation.